Anky2s/Anky2s/README.md

-- 👋 Hi, I’m Selahattin @Anky2s
+- 👋 Hi, I’m Selahattin @selahattin-bal
 - 👀 I’m interested in Front-End Development
 - 🌱 I’m currently learning React and Angular
 - 💞️ I’m looking to collaborate on ...